 - Hair thinning and/or hair loss;

-The marketplace is flooded with conventional treatments for hormonal balances and magic pills that promise the earth but deliver little.
+The health care industry is flooded with conventional treatments for hormonal balances and magic pills that promise the earth but deliver little.

-Unfortunately, the consumption of these medications can lead to a lifelong affliction, and many of these treatments only serve to fix the symptom you’re suffering; they do little to right the underlying hormonal imbalances that so desperately need to be corrected.
+Unfortunately, the consumption of any kind of synthetic medication can lead to a lifelong affliction and may do little to take care of the underlying causes of hormonal imbalances that so desperately need to be corrected.

 - A heavy processed food diet